 The new superyacht range is based around the heritage and tradition of the company, with the fundamental aim to discover the Couach brad identity.
 “In order to establish the brand identity, the shipyard sourced the images of all the yachts, from when Couach was established up until today,” explains Øino.
 “We found that up until the quite recent past, the boats had a very linear design language which, for me, is timeless.
 Simpler is better from my view.”

 As a result, these simplistic design cues have been implemented throughout the entire range, which consist of five lines and a total of 20 new models.
-The simplicity of the yachts’ profiles, however, doesn’t deter from their character, but makes them more powerful and purposeful.
+The simplicity of the yachts’ profiles, however, doesn’t deter from their character, but makes them more powerful.
 For a shipyard that has always focused on yachts around 35m, one of the more challenging moves has been actually scaling down and introducing a range that begins at 26m.

 During the short design period of a few months, the team at Espen Øino carried out a design analysis on the stylistic qualities of the Couach fleet.
 “What we found is that on larger yachts, most people don’t spend much time inside,” explains Øino.
 Often, particularly in the Mediterranean, people only use their yachts when the weather is good, and as a result the inside spaces are heavily underused.
 So what we tried to do here is create some large glazed surfaces in the main saloon, that can be opened up.”